eitansuez/istio-mesh-expansion-example/README.md

 # Add VM to istio mesh in the context of the BookInfo App

-This document is a recipe illustrating Istio mesh expansion using a single network and a a single cluster.
+This document is a recipe illustrating Istio mesh expansion using a single network and a single cluster.

-We install Istio and deploy the all BookInfo services to the mesh, with the exception of the ratings service, which will run separately on a VM.
+We install Istio and deploy all BookInfo services to the mesh, with the exception of the ratings service, which will run separately on a VM.

 The idea is to make this work, and thereby to demonstrate that Istio supports a mesh where some services run in-cluster and some outside it.